 Five Reasons gold prices could spike again

-The uncertain times of the last few weeks have meant that the price of gold has been on an unprecedented upward rise.
-The latest high of $1,779 is one of the highest peaks that gold prices have hit in the last decade.
-However, it could all be just the lull before the storm and the price of gold might be on the verge of exploding even more, and here are the five reasons why that could be a very strong possibility in the coming weeks.
+The uncertain times of the past few weeks have meant that the gold price has been on an unprecedented upward rise.
+The latest high of $1,779 is one of the highest peaks that gold prices have ever hit.
+However, it could all be just the lull before the storm and the price of gold might be on the verge of exploding even more, and here are the 5 reasons why that could be a very strong possibility in the coming weeks.

 Corona virus is on the resurgence

 Economies around the world were hoping for some positive news on the global pandemic front and while things seemed to be on the mend recently, it now appears that the situation could be getting out of hand once again.